github/docs/content/developers/webhooks-and-events/webhooks/webhook-events-and-payloads.md

 {% note %}

-**Note:** Webhook events for Projects (beta) are currently in beta and subject to change.
-To share feedback about Projects (beta) webhooks with {% data variables.product.product_name %}, see the [Projects (beta) webhook feedback discussion](https://github.com/github/feedback/discussions/17405).
+**Note:** Webhook events for {% data variables.projects.projects_v2 %} are currently in beta and subject to change.
+To share feedback about {% data variables.projects.projects_v2 %} webhooks with {% data variables.product.product_name %}, see the [Projects webhook feedback discussion](https://github.com/github/feedback/discussions/17405).

 {% endnote %}

-Activity related to items in a Projects (beta) project. {% data reusables.webhooks.action_type_desc %} For more information, see "[About projects (beta)](/issues/trying-out-the-new-projects-experience/about-projects)."
+Activity related to items in a {% data variables.projects.project_v2 %}. {% data reusables.webhooks.action_type_desc %} For more information, see "[About {% data variables.projects.projects_v2 %}](/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects)."

 ### Availability